 2. Prescribe competency requirements for the promotion of pupils from the eighth grade and competency requirements for the promotion of pupils from the third grade incorporating the academic standards in at least the areas of reading, writing, mathematics, science and social studies.
 The competency requirements for the promotion of pupils from the third grade shall include the following:

 (a) A requirement that a pupil not be promoted from the third grade if the pupil obtains a score on the reading portion of the statewide assessment that does not demonstrate sufficient reading skills as established by the state board.
-A pupil may not be retained if data regarding the pupil's performance on the statewide assessment is not available before the end of the current academic year.
+A pupil may not be retained pursuant to this subdivision if data regarding the pupil's performance on the statewide assessment is not available before the end of the current academic year and may not be retained more than once.
 A pupil who is not retained due to the unavailability of test data must receive evidence-based intervention and remedial strategies pursuant to subdivision (c) of this paragraph if the third grade assessment data subsequently does not demonstrate sufficient reading skills.

 (b) A mechanism to allow a school district governing board or the governing body of a charter school to promote from the third grade a pupil who does not demonstrate sufficient reading skills pursuant to subdivision (a) of this paragraph if the pupil:

-(i) Is an English learner or a limited English proficient student as defined in section 15-751 and has had fewer than two years of English language instruction.
+(i) Is an English learner or a limited English proficient student as defined in section 15-751 and has had fewer than three years of English language instruction.

 (ii) Is in the process of a special education referral or evaluation for placement in special education, has been diagnosed as having a significant reading impairment, including dyslexia, or is a child with a disability as defined in section 15-761 if the pupil's individualized education program team and the pupil's parent or guardian agree that promotion is appropriate based on the pupil's individualized education program.